adaltas/node-csv/src/index.coffee.md

       rtrim = @options.trim or @options.rtrim
       chars = @buf + chars
       l = chars.length
-      # maxLimitOnDataRead is the value checked across the field and line buffers so we can avoid the condition
-      # where there is wrong delimiter or rowDelimiters are passed in the option and the data is very huge.
-      # this makes to just pile up whole chars to field/line (based on either wrong delimiter or rowDelimiter)
-      # if the options.max_limit_on_data_read is not set, bt default maxLimitOnDataRead is set to 128000
-      # considering max data read can be 250K.
-      maxLimitOnDataRead = if @options.max_limit_on_data_read then @options.max_limit_on_data_read else 128000
       rowDelimiterLength = if @options.rowDelimiter then @options.rowDelimiter.length else 0
       i = 0
       # Strip BOM header